timharek/timharek.no/pages/contact.md

 You reach me at _{{ email[0] }}_ **at** _{{ email[1] }}_, my [public key](/key).

-I'm always happy to answer questions, or get any kind of feedback!
+I am always happy to answer questions, or get any kind of feedback!